Rowing at the 1988 Summer Olympics – Men's coxless pair: Repechage

 The repechage was held on 21 September.
 It was a sunny day, with the temperature warming from 15.7 °C for the first heat to 17.3 °C by the third.
 There were 1.3 m/s south-southwest winds to begin, shifting to east-southeast for the second heat, and calming to 0.3 m/s south-southwest in the third.
 The top three boats in each heat advanced to the semifinals, with the 4th and 5th placers being eliminated.

 Repechage heat 1

 East Germany took an early lead, with Canada close behind at 500 metres.
-By the halfway mark, the field had begun to solidify into two groups, with East Germany, the United States, and Finland in the lead group and Spain and Canada (having fallen all the way back to last) in the second group.
+By the halfway mark, the field had begun to solidify into two groups, with East Germany, the United States, and Finland in the lead group and Spain and Canada (having fallen back to last) in the second group.
 That grouping, which would eliminate the latter two teams, held through the rest of the race.
 East Germany briefly fell to third at the 1500 metre mark but regained the lead over the last quarter-race.